markmi/acpphint/README.md

 - Later: fix the libstdc++ spelling in the makefile.2018macMiniVM* names.

-Removals
-- Remove most older makefile.\*'s that do not match one of the now 12 \*.gp files at all.

 - Remove 2 misnamed 2018macMIniVM data files that are not to be regenerated.